brockwc/SEI-For-UX/README.md

 - **Fullstack Developer**
   - Develops both the client-facing side and server-facing side.
 - **Front-end Web Developer**
   - Works on the client facing side dealing mostly with HTML, CSS, and Javascript following design patterns handed to them from design team.
-They are often responsible for connecting the client facing side to the back via API calls.
 - **Back-end  Developer**
-  - Works on the back-end (server-facing) side.
-Responsible for maintaining the site's database structure and ensures the site is constantly up and running with minimal down time.
+  - Works on the back-end "server-side" stack.
+Responsible for maintaining the site's database structure, constructing routes, and handles deployment processes and delivery.

 There are many types of web developer roles, but most can fit into these three categories.
 [Here are some examples.](https://blog.codeplace.com/all-the-job-titles-you-can-have-as-a-developer-f16c5f1f1380)